-They both tasted super fresh but, after my second bite of each came the thought that chef had played it a little too much on the safe side with the seasonings.
+They both tasted super fresh.
+Yet, after my second bite of each came the thought that the chef had played it a little too much on the safe side with the seasonings.

 In fact, I didn’t taste any seasonings at all.

-But fine, there was salt on the table.
-I reached for the salt shaker and then ~ WHAMMO ~
+But fine, there was a salt shaker on the table and I reached for it.

-Never mind, I’d never tasted a fresher-tasting burger and fries.
-So I kept eating.
+Fact is, I’d never tasted a fresher-tasting burger and fries, so I kept eating.
 That plate was NOT going back to the kitchen.

 Though it’s easy to see how someone seeing me shake salt onto my burger and fries like a crazy woman might think I didn’t like the food, I was actually thrilled with the quality.

 And in the process of trying all available seasonings, I discovered the sweetest ketchup ever in the tiny pot on my plate.